 Use Ethique’s sustainable palm oil free laundry bar to wash clothing by hand.
 You can also use it on dishes and hands.
 It’s easy to bring when traveling as well.

-Ethique is committed to being plastic free.
-Their packaging is 100% compostable with zero waste.
+Ethique is committed to being zero-waste and plastic free.
+Their packaging is 100% compostable and biodegradable.
 Their Flash Laundry Bar is vegan.
 Ethique donates 20% of profits to conservation, environmental groups, and animal welfare.

 Flash contains ingredients that are 100% biodegradable.